 Pregnancy is most commonly measured from a woman's last menstrual period to birth and is known as gestational aging.

 How Long is Pregnancy?

-Actual Length of Pregnancy: The actual length of pregnancy varies greatly among women.
-Just 4% of babies are born on their due date while 70% are born within 10 days of the estimated due date.
-The remaining 30% are born more than 10 days before the due date or more than 10 days after the due date.
+The actual length of pregnancy varies significantly among women.
+Just 4% of babies are born on their estimated due date, while 70% are born within ten days.
+The remaining 30% are born more than ten days before the due date or more than ten days after.

 No LMP Date?

 If you don't have a valid last menstrual period date for any reason, your doctor will provide one for you, most likely based on ultrasound measurements.